syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/Swiping.md

 ## SwipingThreshold

-By setting the [`Swipe threshold`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TabView.SfTabView.html#Syncfusion_XForms_TabView_SfTabView_SwipingThreshold) you can set how far swipe before it is considered a swipe.
+By setting the [`SwipingThreshold`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TabView.SfTabView.html#Syncfusion_XForms_TabView_SfTabView_SwipingThreshold), you can set how far swipe before it is considered a swipe.

 {% tabs %}